Comp-coder-4/Superstore-Profit-Analysis/00_README.md

 The dataset looks at superstore sales, along with customer data and product data from 2020 to 2023.
 The categories of products are Technoloy, Office Supplies and Furniture.

-## Business Scenario: Where is the most profit being generated?
+## Business Scenario: Which category generated the most profit?

 KPI = Profit

-The goal was to identify how profit varied over time on a high level (Category-level), find the categories and subcategories with the highest profit
+The goal was to identify how profit varied over time on a high level (Category-level) and find the categories and subcategories with the highest profit

-Equations used in my analysis:
+Equation used in my analysis:
 - Profit = Revenue - Cost

 ## Steps: